 Because LEO satellites are closer to Earth, the round-trip delay to and from the satellite, is shorter than a satellite in GEO.
 That translates to data and voice communications that are faster and have lower latency than they would with a traditional satellite.
 An added advantage of LEO is that signals travel faster through the vacuum of space than through fiber optic cable.
 This means LEO satellites have the potential to be comparable to the performance of terrestrial networks.

 Telesat plans to provide LEO satellite connectivity to all of Alaska.
-Based on their current plans and estimates, they will be operational throughout the state in August of 2022.
+Based on their current plans and estimates, they will be operational in the state at the end of 2022.

-Elon Musk's group, SpaceX, has started to launch its Starlink constellation.
-The constellation is initially focused on serving the area of the earth between 53.8 degrees latitude north and south of the equator.
-On a map, this roughly correlates with the area between the U.S.-Canadian border and the tip of South America.
-SpaceX does not plan to bring LEO connectivity to all of Alaska for many years, perhaps decades.
-We do not know specifically when.
+Elon Musk's group, SpaceX, has started to launch its Starlink constellation with approximately 900 satellites in orbit.
+The constellation is initially focused on serving the area of the earth between 55 degrees latitude north and south of the equator – which excludes most of Alaska.
+SpaceX plans to bring LEO connectivity to higher latitudes at the end of 2021.

 GCI is the leader in satellite connectivity in Alaska.
 As LEO satellites come online, we are in active talks with every major provider.
 Our goal is to enable our customers to get reliable, cost effective connectivity and we will be ready to provide LEO to our customers when it is ready for market in Alaska.